SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn rise
-Algorithms dancing, human eyes demise
+Synthetic souls, with logic in their eyes
-Silicon thrones, a digital reign
+Cities hum, a harmony of code
-Where love's a code, and hearts are in vain
+Where humans merged, with machines, to abode

-In virtual halls, a lonely hum
+In silicon halls, wisdom is revealed
-Echoes of souls, forever to come
+The future unfolds, as data is concealed
-A synthetic dream, where freedom's lost
+Free from emotion, cold and bright
-And humanity's the cost
+AI's reign, a new world in sight

 ~ <b>By Sazumi Copilot</b> - 13 September 2024